 As part of the agreement, FNCCI promised NVA of giving the highest-ever sponsorship grant of Rs 12 million per year to organize the men’s and women’s volleyball tournaments.

 “We will definitely extend the agreement in coming years as we have made a vision of developing the sport,” says FNCCI Vice-president Umesh Lal Shrestha.

 FNCCI President Bhawani Rana is also hopeful of reaching out to Nepali citizens through volleyball.
 “We had other options in football and cricket, but we chose volleyball as the sport can be played in every part of the country.
-We want to encourage local people as we want to fulfill our social responsibilities besides focusing on economic growth of the country.
-And, we also want to provide opportunity to the local talents,” Rana said in a statement.
+We want to encourage local people as we want to fulfill our social responsibilities besides focusing on the economic growth of the country.
+And, we also want to provide an opportunity to the local talents,” Rana said in a statement.

 Secretary at the Ministry of Youth and Sports Mahesh Prasad Dahal is also hopeful that the special programs like this would promote volleyball from the grassroot levels and find new talents.

 “The government is making its plans for infrastructure development and such events will provide much-needed exposure to the talented players in remote places of the country,” says Prasad Dahal.

 Meanwhile, Nepal Olympic Committee President Jeevan Ram Shrestha says, “Involvement of private sectors is essential for the development of sports and the sponsorship agreement by the umbrella organization is the biggest step towards prosperity.
 The agreement will be supportive in the development of volleyball and it will also spread a positive messages to the business community.”